opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 ### Step 1.
 Add the Next-Plugin

-Add the Next-Plugin in `next.config.mjs`.
+Add the Paraglide-Plugin in `next.config.mjs`.
+This will make sure to rerun the paraglide compiler when needed.

 ```ts
 // make sure to import from /plugin